xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications.md

 ![smtp.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/smtp.png)

 To enable the feature set the **'Use SMTP server'** option **ON**.
 Then specify the **SMTP server** that should be used for the email notificatons.
 If necessary {% link "configure" ref_raLBcOm3 %} the background job processing on your server to send emails asynchronously, that will improve the website performance.
-Specify your username and password for the SMTP server and set the 'Use authentication' and 'Secure connection' options.
+Specify your username and password for the SMTP server and set the **'Use authentication'** and '**Secure connection'** options.
 When everything is done, **submit** the changes.

 To test email notifications via STMP use the **'Test email configuration'** section in the bottom on the page.

 ![test.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/test.png)

 Also, please refer to the {% link "Testing your email transfer settings with mail-tester.com" ref_1QrpKuD3 %} article, that can be helpful.

+Besides SMTP you can use [Mandrill](https://market.x-cart.com/addons/mandrill-transactional-emails-integration.html "eMail Notifications: Set Up and Maintenance") as a default mailer for all the transactional emails.